clement-avenel/strainr/.github/PULL_REQUEST_TEMPLATE.md

+---
+name: Pull request
+about: Follow this template to create a valid pull request
+title: ''
+labels: ''
+assignees: ''

+---

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.